 The clubs, bars and pubs in Playa de Las Américas, Costa Adeje and Los Cristianos attract many travelers who are after endless hours of fiesta!
 The port of Los Cristianos is also the starting point of many party cruises.
 In the capital city of Santa Cruz de Tenerife, as well as in the town of Puerto de la Cruz in the northwest of the island, you can find many bars, bistros and clubs too.

 Food in Tenerife

-The Canary Islands cuisine has been influenced by both Europe and the Americas and, as a result, the food culture is very rich and includes a variety of dishes and culinary approaches.
+The Canary Islands cuisine has been influenced by both Europe and the Americas.
+As a result, the food culture is very rich and includes a variety of dishes and culinary approaches.

-- Ropa vieja soup
+- Ropa vieja: chickpeas and meat soup

 - Local wine